catpea/catpea-project/database/furkies-purrkies/poem-1233/index.md

 That there exists a field of Biology or Astrophysics, does not mean that such a class should exist in school.

+These fields should be touched upon by many beautifully fascinating lectures, which would paint an enormous and well contextualized picture from many perspectives.

+But should never be targeted directly, because separated from what makes those subject beautiful, they will push students away, by being colorless, and boring, and mechanical.

+---

 Teachers are mimicking the appearance of a teacher, but they are not enhancing your minds.